tjscott-4/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I set up a mini honeynet in Azure and configured it to gather log data from multiple resources into a Log Analytics workspace.
+Using Microsoft Sentinel, I was able to build attack maps, set up automated alerting, and generate incidents based on activity.
+Initially, I recorded key security metrics in an intentionally unsecured environment over a 24-hour period.
+Then, after applying security controls to strengthen the setup, I collected these metrics again for another 24 hours to compare the results.
+The findings are presented below:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)